 At the same time, MEPs such as: Tunne Kelam, Rebecca Harms, Bededek Javor, Heidi Hautala and Ana Gomes voiced their concern to Catherine Ashton in connection with the case of Ablyazov.
 They are aware that Mukhtar Ablyazov cannot hope for a fair trial in present-day Russia, nor, the more so, in Ukraine, with its current state of total disorganisation. (attached is a list of questions, filed by MEPs).

-The Open Dialog Foundation would like to see French justice join other European jurisdictions and finally acknowledge that in this case, political matters are at stake.
+The Open Dialogue Foundation would like to see French justice join other European jurisdictions and finally acknowledge that in this case, political matters are at stake.